Bad Lasagna Logo

 Echo Reciprius — The Cosmic Bureaucrat

 Echo Reciprius (pronounced reh-SIP-ree-us) shows up whenever Harriett’s emotional decisions cause cosmic paperwork.
-They’re glowing, deadpan, and deeply confused by human dating culture, but they’re trying their best.
+They are deeply confused by human dating culture, but they’re trying their best.

 P